Humans can survive for WEEKS without food,

-THE LONGEST STRAW will be premiering at the New Urbanism Film Festival on October 21st, 2017 and took home the award for "Best 'Healthy Cities' Film".
+THE LONGEST STRAW premiered at the New Urbanism Film Festival on October 21st, 2017 and took home the award for "Best 'Healthy Cities' Film".

 SIGN UP FOR OUR NEWSLETTER FOR MORE UPDATES

-In the feature-length film The Longest Straw, director Samantha Bode and crew spend sixty-five days backpacking the 338 mile path of the Los Angeles Aqueducts and Mono Extension during one of the worst droughts in California history.
-As she walks, she speaks with community leaders and residents of Los Angeles, the Owens Valley and Mono Basin to gain a deeper understanding of the effects of water importation on ecology, economy, and society, as well as the future of local water sources for Los Angeles.
+In the feature-length documentary The Longest Straw, Samantha Bode (director) spends 65 days backpacking the 338 mile path of the Los Angeles Aqueducts and Mono Extension during one of the worst droughts in California history.
+As she walks, she speaks with community leaders and residents of Los Angeles and those who live along the aqueduct to gain a deeper understanding of how water importation affects ecologies, economies, and societies where the water is being drawn from.